jmarkman/Neocities.NET/README.md

 - If you're a Windows user and need a shell scripting language, try out PowerShell!
 - While `username:password@neocities.org/api` authentication method is supported, I personally prefer the API key method of authentication since it has a far lower chance of being a credential associated with something other than Neocities, and an API key is easier to change if your key is somehow compromised

+## Installation

+### From Source

+Neocities.NET was made using .NET Core 3.1 and Visual Studio 2019, so ensure you have the most recent .NET Core SDK installed as well as VS 2019

+1. Clone this repository, i.e., `git clone https://github.com/jmarkman/Neocities.NET.git`
+2a.
+Build with the Release configuration in VS 2019 *or*
+2b.
+Navigate to the project directory from the command line and type `dotnet build --configuration Release`
+3. Copy the contents of the `./Neocities.NET/bin/Release` folder to a reasonable location on your computer
+4. Add the NeocitiesNet executable to your PATH variable

+### From Releases

+1. Download the release
+2. Extract the contents to a reasonable location on your computer
+3. Add the NeocitiesNet executable to your PATH variable

 ## CLI Quick-Start

 ### Inline Help